fossabot/noah/README.md

 The query parsing of Cockroach has also been replaced by PostgreSQL's actual query parser in C.
 It communicates with the database servers using a bare-bone and customized version of PGX, with all non-essential features removed and two-phase transaction handling added.

+PLEASE NOTE: Noah is still a work in progress, while some of it's functionality does work currently; it is nowhere near a production worthy state.

 ## Building